-Bellini made predominant both the utilization of oil painting, not quite the same as the gum based paint painting being utilized at the time by most Italian Renaissance painters and the utilization of masked imagery fundamental to the Northern Renaissance.
+Bellini made predominant both the utilization of oil painting, not quite the same as the gum based paint painting being utilized at the time by most Italian Renaissance painters, and the utilization of masked imagery fundamental to the Northern Renaissance.
 His most imperative commitment to workmanship lies in his experimentation with the utilization of shading and atmosphere in oil painting.
-In the historical perspective, Giovanni Bellini was essential to the development of the Italian Renaissance for his incorporation of aesthetics from Northern Europe.
+From the historical perspective, Giovanni Bellini was essential to the development of the Italian Renaissance for his incorporation of aesthetics from Northern Europe.

-Art Movement History: Renaissance
+Art Movement History: Renaissance.

-Artists Influencing Bellini: Jacopo Bellini, Andrea Mantegna, Antonello da Messina
+Artists Influencing Bellini: Jacopo Bellini, Andrea Mantegna, Antonello da Messina.

-Painters Giovanni Bellini Influenced: Lorenzo Lotto, Titian, Giorgione, Albrecht Durer
+Painters Giovanni Bellini Influenced: Lorenzo Lotto, Titian, Giorgione, Albrecht Durer.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist.